rhymeswithzion/rwz-test/README.md

 Year: [placeholder]
 </h5>
 <br>
-#### Why it rhymes with zion?

-This goes more in depth into the intro blurb, still should not be more than a paragrpah;- The instrumental, what is so great about the beat/tune
+This write-up should go more in depth, it still should not be more than a paragrpah or two.
+Feel free to talk about anything, including:

+- The instrumental, what is so great about the beat/tune

 - the lyrics, what enlightening wisdom or wordplay is going on

-- the video, what makes
+- the visuals, what makes it beautiful or interesting

 #### Artist Bio

 provide a little Bio of what is known - can be taken from Wikipedia or Last.FM<br />

+Provide link to read more about Artist [on Wikipedia]()

 #### Attributions